Q: I received an error message that says, “Available seats are reserved and you do not meet the reserve capacity criteria”. What does this mean?

 A: Academic Probation, which may be assigned to students whose Grade Point Average (GPA) is at least 3.0 but less than 3.5, will allow a student to continue at the University for one reviewing period.
 If a student on academic probation does not have their average to at least a 3.5 by the next reviewing period, they will not be eligible to continue.
 Students may be on academic probation only once during their undergraduate career.

-Program Probation which may be assigned to students in an honours program whose GPA falls within 4.5 and 4.9 may continue in their program on program probation for one reviewing period.
+Program Probation ,which may be assigned to students in an Honours program whose GPA is at least 4.5 but less than 5.0, may continue in their program on program probation for one reviewing period.
 If a student on program probation does not have their average to at least a 5.0 by the next reviewing period, they will be required to transfer into a different program for which they do qualify.
 Students may be on program probation only once during their undergraduate career.

 Q: I am no longer eligible to continue at the university.
-Is there anything I can do to return to studies at McMaster?
+Is there anything I can do to return to McMaster?

-A: Click here to learn more about the reinstatement process.
+A: Click here to learn about the reinstatement process.

 Q: I think one of my final grades is incorrect.
 What should I do?